flutter85/mLMs_CL/README.md

 # Data_Preprocessing
 * Data should save in: `/data/${dataset}/train/*.txt`, `/data/${dataset}/valid/*.txt`, `/data/${dataset}/test/*.txt`.
-* The preprocessed data are available in [data_filter](https://github.com/flutter85/mLMs_CL/tree/main/data_filter "悬停显示")
+* The preprocessed data are available in [data_filter](https://github.com/flutter85/mLMs_CL/tree/main/data_filter "悬停显示").

 # Monolingual
-Taking XLM model as an example, please use the appropriate linguistic datasets and models when training
+Taking XLM model as an example, please use the appropriate linguistic datasets and models when training.
+* XLM_C.py

 # Bilingual
 In this paper, we adopt two language training sequences: English-French-Chinese, and Chinese-French-English.
 Specific experimental results are detailed in the paper.